It doesn’t matter who I talk to, one common theme runs through everyone… STRESS!

 You just have to get used to riding that wave, and understand that even in the lowest, most stressful moments things will turn around and you will get your YES.

-When have you allowed your stress about expectations to dictate the decisions in your business?
+When have you allowed your stress about business expectations to dictate your decisions?
 I’d love if you shared in the comments!